 Step 2b Stitch Patch 2 to Patch 1: Sew the two squares together using a 1/4 inch seam along the right side (shown in red thread).

-Step 2c Flip Patch 2 Face Up: Flip the square in column 2 right side up.
+Step 2c Flip the square in Column 2 right side up.
 Finger press the seam away from the center of the block.

-Step 2f Flip Patch 3 Face Up: Flip the square in column 3 right side up.
+Step 2f Flip Patch 3 Face Up: Flip the square in Column 3 right side up.
 Finger press the seam away from the center of the block.
-Row 1 is now complete, the square patches are sewn together.
+Row 1 is now complete.

-Row 2: Repeat Steps 2a - 2f to sew the squares of Row 2 together.
+Step 3 Stitch Row 2 Patches Together: Repeat Steps 2a - 2f to sew the squares of Row 2 together.
 Finger press the seams in the opposite direction (towards the center of the block) of those from Row 1.

-Row 3: Repeat Steps 2a - 2f to sew the squares of Row 3 together.
+Step 4 Stitch Row 3 Patches Together: Repeat Steps 2a - 2f to sew the squares of Row 3 together.
 Finger press the seams in the opposite direction (away from the center of the block) of those from Row 2.

-See below how the seams of each row is pressed in opposite directions.
-This is so that you can reduce bulk by nesting the seams when you sew the rows together.
+See in the picture below how the seams of each row are pressed in opposite directions.
+This helps to reduce bulk when you nest the seams as you sew the rows together.